Car Seat Crash Testing: To the Regulations and Beyond!

 Current US Car Seat Regulations

-Starting in 2025, all new car seats will also be required to meet side impact standards in addition to the current frontal standards.
-This means that car seats will have to be tested to see if they can protect your child in a side-impact collision.
-In 2026, we will have new frontal crash standards come into place as well.
+By the end of 2026, all new car seats will also be required to meet side impact standards and new frontal standards.
 In this first section, we will discuss the current frontal crash test regulations.

 Each car seat is tested multiple times in different configurations.
 It has to be tested in each recline position, with each installation method, and with each dummy size that correlates to the size of the child that can use the car seat.